USS Peacock (1813)

 USS Peacock was a sloop-of-war in the United States Navy that served in the War of 1812 and later the United States Exploring Expedition.
 Peacock ran aground and broke apart on the Columbia Bar without loss of life in 1841.

 Construction

 Funding for creating the Peacock was authorized by an act of Congress on 3 March 1813.
 Its keel was laid down at the New York Navy Yard on 9 July by Adam and Noah Brown and launched on 19 September.

 War of 1812

-Peacock served in the War of 1812 and captured twenty British ships.
+Peacock served in the War of 1812 and captured 20 ships.
 She performed three cruises under the command of Master Commandant Lewis Warrington.
 On 12 March 1814, Peacock departed New York with supplies to the naval station at St. Mary's, Georgia.
-In late April the Peacock captured the British Royal Navy brig near the Bahamas.
+In late April the Peacock captured the 18-gun brig near the Bahamas.
 The prize was sent to Savannah, Georgia, where the United States Navy took her into service as USS Epervier.